liam2/liam2/doc/usersguide/source/processes.rst

               household_id = household_id,
               partner_id = -1,
               age = 0,
-              civilstate = 1,
+              civilstate = SINGLE,
-              collar = 0,
-              education_level = -1,
-              workstate = 5,
               gender=choice([True, False], [0.51, 0.49]) )

 The first sub-process (*to_give_birth*) is a logit regression over women (not gender) between 15 and 50 which returns a boolean value whether that person should give birth or not.
-The logit itself does not have a deterministic part (0.0), which means that the ‘fertility rank’ of women that meet the above condition, is only determined by a logistic stochastic variable).
+The logit itself does not have a deterministic part (0.0), which means that all women that meet the above condition are equally likely to give birth (they are selected randomly).
 This process is also aligned on the data in 'al_p_birth.csv'.

-In the above case, a new person is created for each time a woman is scheduled to give birth.
-Secondly, a number of links are established: the value for the *mother_id* field of the child is set to the id-number of his/her mother, the child receives the household number of his/her mother, the child's father is set to the partner of the mother, ...
+In the above case, a new person is created for each time a woman is selected to give birth.
+Secondly, a number of links are established: the value for the *mother_id* field of the child is set to the id-number of his/her mother, the child's father is set to the partner of the mother, the child receives the household number of his/her mother, ...
 Finally some variables of the child are set to specific initial values: the most important of these is its gender, which is the result of a simple choice process.

-**new** is not limited to items of the same entity; the below procedure *get a life* makes sure that all those who are single when they are 24 year old, leave their parents’ household for their own household.
-The region of this household is created through a simple choice-process.
+**new** can create individuals of different entities; the below procedure *get_a_life* makes sure that all those who are single when they are 24 year old, leave their parents’ household for their own household.
+The region of this new household is created randomly through a choice-process.

 *example 2* ::

     get_a_life:
-        - household_id:
+        - household_id: if(ISSINGLE and age == 24,
-            if((age == 24) and (civilstate != 2) and (civilstate != 3),
                            new('household',
-                   start_period=period,
-                   region_id=choice([0, 1, 2, 3], [0.1, 0.2, 0.3, 0.4])
+                               region_id=choice([0, 1, 2, 3],
-               ),
+                                                [0.1, 0.2, 0.3, 0.4])),
                            household_id)

 .. index:: clone